luigifreda/slamplay/README.md

 ##  IO

-A couple of notes about the IO library utils.
+A couple of notes about the IO library utils and examples.

 ### chrono